Blog

 Kinesthetic learning style

-Incorporating kinesthetic learning style in lesson plans is crucial for helping tactile scholars absorb information.
+Incorporating kinesthetic learning style in lesson plans is crucial for helping tactile learners absorb information.
 Keep reading to learn more about the kinesthetic learning style and how you can easily incorporate it in your classroom with Promethean’s intuitive smart panels for K-12 classrooms.

 What is kinesthetic learning?